thejhh/infolog/README.md

 Known bugs
 ----------

-* IE reported to miss events from client when written random#paskaa
+* IE is reported to miss events from client when written random#paskaa